 1) Given a quadrilateral ABCD as shown below.
 Let K, L, M, and N be the respective circumcentres of triangles ABD, ADC, BCD and ABC, what do you notice about the intersection O of KM and LN?

 Challenge 1: Can you explain why (prove) your observation is true?

-Quasi-circumcentre of quadrilateral
+Quasi-circumcentre & Quasi-incentre of quadrilateral

 You should have noticed that the intersection O of KM and LN is equidistant from opposite vertices A and C, as well as equidistant from opposite vertices B and D. We shall call point O the quasi-circumcentre of ABCD.

-Renate's Theorem: The above result about the quasi-circumcentre was experimentally discovered and proved from a problem posed in to find the “best” place to build a water reservoir for four villages of more or less equal size, if the four villages are not concyclic.
+Renate's Theorem: The first result above about the quasi-circumcentre was experimentally discovered and proved from a problem posed in to find the “best” place to build a water reservoir for four villages of more or less equal size, if the four villages are not concyclic.
 It followed from the classroom discussion of a proposed solution by an undergraduate student, Renate Lebleu Davis, at Kennesaw State University during 2006.

 Reference: M. de Villiers, Rethinking Proof with Sketchpad, Emeryville: Key Curriculum Press, 1999/2003.

 2) Given a quadrilateral ABCD as in the second figure above (navigate to it using the LINK button).
 Construct the angle bisectors for each of the four angles.
 Label E the intersection of the angle bisectors of angles A and B, label F the intersection of the angle bisectors of angles B and C, label G the intersection of the angle bisectors of angles C and D, and label H the intersection of the angle bisectors of angles D and A. What do you notice about I be the intersection of EG and FH?